 Reason two: input.
 Employees want to learn about things they find interesting.
 That’s part of human nature, really, not just corporate learning.
 Unfortunately, many corporate leaders still fail to ask for feedback or input when it comes to training.
 That’s where the resistance comes into play.
 If employees don’t feel like they had some say in what they’re learning, it’s difficult to engage and motivate them.

 Reason three: time.
 One of the primary, simplest reasons employees are resistant to training?
 They are asked to do it in their free time.
 Often employers ask their employees to take part in training on their lunch breaks, or even at home, and little flexibility is offered in how that training is delivered.
 It’s difficult, no matter how engaged an employee is, to ask them to complete their training in their free time.

 These are just a few of the reasons why employees resist training.
 Beginning to understand this resistance is the first step in overcoming it.
-To learn more about why employees resist training, and to get ideas for solutions to this issue, download the full whitepaper.
-Thanks for watching!
+To learn more about why employees resist training, and to get ideas for solutions to this issue, download the full white paper.

 Employees must be engaged to be most effective and productive.
 Using a customizable e-learning system that provides relevant employee training will better engage staff, with the potential to increase productivity and revenue.
 It’s been estimated that nearly 25% of all employees leave their job because there simply aren’t enough training or learning opportunities.